-The Contractor may amend the QDP to account for unexpected conditions or re-positioning of material and equipment, but must do so with approval from MI.
+The Contractor will amend the QDP to account for unexpected conditions or re-positioning of material and equipment, if required, but must do so with approval from the Contract Administrator and Owner.

 3.4 Record Keeping and Reporting

 In accordance with Section 25 of the Manitoba Provincial Quarry Minerals Regulation, 1992 (65/92) under The Mine and Minerals Act (C.C.S.M. c.M162), the holder of a quarry shall provide the Mining Recorder with the following (as applicable):